 If you’re on a budget and looking for something attractive to get the job done, we must recommend the Thermaltake Core V1 Cube.
 The V1 Cube is an incredibly versatile mini ITX case with several customization options, all while maintaining a very affordable price point.

-The Fractal Design Node 202 is an incredible case for the value, and we believe it deserves an honorable mention, too.
-While selecting parts and building inside of it can be a bit of a challenge, if you’re willing to take on that challenge, it brings a lot to the table.
+The Fractal Design Node 202 is an incredible case that justifies its value, and we believe it deserves an honorable mention, too.
+While selecting components and building inside of it can be a bit of a challenge, if you’re willing to take on that challenge, it brings a lot to the table.
 It’s incredibly stable and well-built, and as people on the internet have shown, it’s easy to customize it to your liking, too.